 It’s almost like your mind is building a tolerance to meditation and it is not as effective as it used to be.
 Stress is starting to build or you don’t feel that sense of calm you usually feel after a meditation session.

 These are signs that you need to enhance your meditation.
-Of course, meditation on its own is not usually enough to solve your problems anyway.
+Of course, a meditation on its own is not usually enough to solve your problems anyway.
 It always works best when you take a holistic approach to treating yourself.

 In this article, I will go over some of the ways that you can get your meditation back on track and put yourself back on the healing path.